Pathways Vermont Housing First Program

 On a per night basis, Housing First is the least expensive alternative compared to other more typical options for people experiencing homelessness.

 Published research relating to Pathways Vermont Housing First program

 Stefancic, A., Henwood, B., Melton, H., Shin, S., Lawrence-Gomez R., Tsemberis S. (2013).
 Implementing Housing First in Rural Areas: Pathways Vermont.
 American Journal of Public Health, 103(2), 206-209.
 Free Full-text

-Program staff reported the biggest barriers to rapid housing were two common challenges faced nationwide: a shortage of housing subsidies and low vacancy rates.
+Program staff reported the biggest barrier to rapid housing were two common challenges faced nationwide: a shortage of housing subsidies and low vacancy rates.
 A third challenge was the “small town” nature of rural environments.
-For example landlords might hold onto negative experiences further impacting the re-housing process.
+For example, landlords might hold onto negative experiences further impacting the re-housing process.

 Funding was another challenge encountered by Pathways Vermont.
 Anticipating its original 2009 SAMHSA funding to cease in October 2014, Pathways team members realized that nearly 200 Housing First clients were at risk of returning to the street.
 By educating their state legislators on the program’s successes, additional funding was approved.
 Pathways Vermont was able to obtain financial support from Vermont’s Department of Mental Health, and allowed to bill Medicaid for services.
 Telemedicine remains an uncovered service.

 Following Housing First’s evidence-based program with strict fidelity led to success for Pathways Vermont’s rural program.
 Two important implementation factors were aligning with partners willing to adhere to evidence-based methods, and using separate teams for housing and social services in order to disperse workload and achieve more in less time.